zegetech/zegetech.github.io/_posts/2019-01-03-international-payment-gateways.md

 Paypal provides an easy to follow API documentation for both SOAP and REST APIs.

-To test Paypal Gateway integration, you'll have to sign up for a [sandbox account](https://www.sandbox.paypal.com/bizsignup/).
-Then, create a paypal App whose credentials will be used to get an access token that will be used to authorize access to secure resources on Paypal's server.
+To test Paypal Gateway integration, one needs to sign up for a [sandbox account](https://www.sandbox.paypal.com/bizsignup/), create a paypal App whose credentials will be used to get an access token that will be used to authorize access to secure resources on Paypal's server.

 [Paypal Postman Collection](https://documenter.getpostman.com/view/1238477/RzfnkSKR)

-In comparison to the local payment gateways, I would say that international Payment gateways are better in terms of developer onboarding, documentation, security handling, payment method support, platform support and testing.

 ## 5. [Stripe](https://stripe.com/)

 ![stripe logo](/assets/images/blog/internationalPGs/stripe.png){:class="img-resposive center"}
 {:.pg-images .img-responsive .center}

 Stripe is an online platform that offers online payment processing services.
 Stripe offers a wide range of services that support payment processing.
-These services are inclusive but not restricted to [billings services](https://stripe.com/docs/billing/quickstart), [connect, for third party integration](https://stripe.com/connect), [sigma for stripe data analysis](https://stripe.com/docs/sigma), [issuing, for creating, issuing, and management of virtual payment cards](https://stripe.com/docs/issuing) and [Terminal ](https://stripe.com/docs/terminal).
+These services are; [billings services](https://stripe.com/docs/billing/quickstart), [connect,(for third party integration)](https://stripe.com/connect), [sigma (for stripe data analysis)](https://stripe.com/docs/sigma), [issuing, (for creating, issuing, and management of virtual payment cards)](https://stripe.com/docs/issuing) and [Terminal ](https://stripe.com/docs/terminal).

 Stripe allows merchants to accept payments on both web and mobile apps.
 Stripe supports card payments from Visa, Mastercard, AmericanExpress, Discover, and JCB.
 Stripe also supports other payment methods such as [ACH debits](https://en.wikipedia.org/wiki/Automated_clearing_house), [Apple Pay](https://www.apple.com/apple-pay/), and [Google Pay](https://pay.google.com/about/).
 Integration is made easy by the availability of a number of options for both developers and non-developers.
 For non-developers, Stripe offers a number of pre-built platforms, plugins, and extensions to allow integration without writing code.
 For developers, Stripe allows direct integration with thier API.
 For mobile apps, Stripe offers integration support through SDKs for IOS and Android devices.
 For web apps, Stripe offers SDKs in most popular programming languages such as; Python,Ruby, PHP, Java, Node, Go and .NET.